 When a Public Key is transferred to the issuing CA to be certified, it is delivered through a mechanism validating the identity of the subscriber and ensuring that the Public Key has not been altered during transit and that the certificate applicant possesses the Private Key corresponding to the transferred Public Key.
-The certificate applicant shall deliver the Public Key in a PKCS#10 CSR or an equivalent method ensuring that the Public Key has not been altered during transit; and the certificate applicant possesses the Private Key corresponding to the transferred Public Key.
+The certificate applicant shall deliver the Public Key in a PKCS#10 CSR or an equivalent method ensuring that the Public Key has not been altered during transit; and the certificate applicant possesses the Private Key corresponding to the transferred Public Applicant possesses the Private Key corresponding to the transferred Public Applicant possesses the Private Key corresponding to the transferred Public Key.
+The certificate applicant possesses the Private Key corresponding to the transferred Public Key.
 The certificate applicant will submit the CSR via their online account, which employs two-factor authentication, e.g., a USB token with the account administrator's certificate and a PIN (this procedure is not applicable in the case of the automated issuance of end entity certificates).